 In 2017, General Electric finished the deal worth 915 million USD and obtained ServiceMax, one of the leading companies in the FSM market.
-It led General Electric to become one of the leading companies in Magic Quadrant.
+It led General Electric to become one of the leading companies in the Magic Quadrant.
 Yet GE will have to start selling ServiceMax and other investment projects due to recent troubles facing the business.
 However, it’s another story about one of the biggest companies in the world.

-A few months ago, there was an announcement that Salesforce is negotiating with ClickSoftware, FSM platform that has the most extensive client base.
+A few months ago, there was an announcement that Salesforce is negotiating with ClickSoftware, an FSM platform that has the most extensive client base.
 The deal could have reached 1.5 billion USD; unfortunately, the negotiation was over (after that, Salesforce paid way more than that).
-Despite failed procurement of the FSM giant, a few years ago, Salesforce introduced its own CRM module for the remote employees’ management.
+Despite failed procurement of the FSM giant, a few years ago, Salesforce introduced its own CRM module for remote employees’ management.
 Software is called Field Service Lightning, and it appears on the Gartner report.

 SAP had a similar case when the company obtained CoreSystems and Canadian enterprise Fleet Complete.
 The latter company entered the European market, in 2018, after buying Estonian company, Eco Fleet.
 So far, the company is too small to be mentioned on the Gartner report.